 It took me many years to realize that agonizing over trivial matters is a colossal waste of time and energy.
 It clouds our thinking and strips us of our ability to reason and be pragmatic.
 We can worry ourselves sick by triggering stress responses, which lead to a rise in cortisol levels.
-A rise in stress hormones has been proven to negatively affect our physical health in myriad ways.
+A rise in stress hormones negatively affect our physical health in myriad ways.

 If nothing else, a dismal attitude will ruin the quality of our life.
 Worrying puts a damper on everything, including all the positive things that happen to us.
 The good news is that, through awareness, we can break the cycle of obsessive thinking.
 As the captain of our inner domain, we can regulate our thoughts and release the control that it has on us.

 The secret to doing this is, quite simply, knowing what does and doesn’t matter to us.
 In an age of information overload, with so many demands on our attention, we have to be ruthless in our discernment of what, and who deserves our attention.
-By consciously attuning our mental focus, we can maintain a state of balance and harmony, and be productive.
+By consciously attuning our mental focus, we can maintain a state of balance and harmony.

 Here are three steps that you can take to put a stop to needless worrying: